Medical Negligence Claims

 - Private paying

-What are the time limits for medical negligence claims?
+What are the time limits for medical and clinical negligence claims?

 For these claims, you must issue proceedings in the high court or the county court against the defendant(s) within 3 years of your “date of knowledge”.
 This is the date when a reasonable person in your situation would first have had knowledge that: